 If you are struggling to make ends meet, use your budget to work out where you could spend less.
-Perhaps you don’t need the DSTV subscription.
+Perhaps you can find a cheaper streaming service.
 Or perhaps you could find a friend to give you a lift to work so you don’t have to spend as much money on transport.
 Maybe your work lunches and drinks are costing you more than you thought and you could be more disciplined about bringing food from home.
 By looking at your budget carefully, you can make realistic decisions about what you can and can’t afford to keep doing.

 6. Make a plan to save

 Budgeting isn’t only about understanding your financial situation.
 The best outcome of this exercise is that you end up saving money.
 If you aren’t managing to save a cent, be even more strict with yourself or make greater sacrifices so that you end up putting money away in the bank each month.

 The bottom line